stormchaserroleplaying/stormchaserRPG/Spells/3/Evocation/index.md

 **Components:** V, S, M *(A piece of bat guano and sulfur.)*<br>
 **Duration:** Instantaneous

-A bright streak flashes from your pointing finger to a point you choose within range and then blossoms with a low roar into an explosion of flame.
-Each creature in a 20-foot-radius sphere centered on that point must make a Dexterity saving throw.
-A target takes 6d6 fire damage on a failed save, or half as much damage on a successful one.
+A roaring blast of fire appears at a point within range that you designate.
+Make an evocation attack roll vs the Dexterity defence of each creature within a 20-foot-radius sphere centered on that point.
+On a hit, a target takes 6d6 fire damage, or half as much on a miss.

-The fire spreads around corners.
-It ignites flammable objects in the area that aren't being worn or carried.
+The fire spreads around corners and ignites flammable objects in the area that aren't being worn or carried.

-**At Higher Levels.** When you cast this spell using 4 or more mana, the damage increases by 1d6 for each additional mana.
+**At Higher Levels.** When you cast this spell using 4 or more mana, the damage increases by 1d6 for each additional point of mana.

 ## Gather Forth All the World's Waves
 *3rd level Evocation*<br>